 State FFA Officers MUST participate in the activities listed below.

-(A more detailed calendar will be sent to each candidate)
+(A more detailed calendar will be sent to each candidate once the schedule solidifies.)

 Building Leaders and Strong Teams of Officers (BLAST-Off) – April – Shortly after election, officers will come together for a five-day training focusing on personal growth and the basics of being a state officer.
 Workshops given by state and national staff.
+Includes meetings with additional Idaho FFA stakeholders.

 State Career Development Events (State CDEs) – June – A four-day event hosted, facilitated by the University of Idaho, to run numerous state CDEs.
-Officers greet members, deliver workshops, and assist UI staff in running events.
+Officers greet members, deliver workshops, emcee awards session and opening session, and assist university staff in running events.

-Business and Industry Visits (B and I’s) – June through April – Throughout the year, officers will work with the State FFA Foundation Executive Director and State FFA Coordinator to attend visits with key businesses and business people to keep good relationships with those stakeholders.
+Business and Industry Visits (B and I’s) – June through April – Throughout the year, officers will work with the State FFA Foundation Executive Director and State FFA Executive Director to attend visits with key businesses and business people to keep good relationships with those stakeholders.
 Officers not only learn about the companies they visit, but offer thanks and gifts for the support given by the company and foster partnerships.

 State Presidents Conference (SPC) – Fourth Week in July – A five-day seminar for the State President and State Vice President to represent the Idaho FFA Association in beginning the delegate process for the National FFA Convention.